 Following the completion of JT’s ambitious project to rebuild 10 schools in Nepal, JT have been approached by many villages that are still without a school, almost two years after the earthquake.
 Garjyang Village is situated a short drive from Jiri in a remote valley that seldom sees visitors.
 They have requested help to rebuild a 6 classroom school for their 200+ children at a cost of $25,000 (£20,000).
-Using the same building contractor for supervision and using local labour to provide income to the village, work will start in the next few days.
-This is possible following a $15,000 donation from Oliver Knowles, Alan Oatway and Mike Ritson, who were in Nepal when the earthquake struck and have already helped to raise money for three of the 10 JT schools.
-JT is now trying to raise the additional $10,000 to complete the work by the end of August.
+Using the same building contractor for supervision and using local labour to provide income to the village, work commenced in April 2017 and the foundations are already in place two months on.
+JT received a generous $15,000 donation from Oliver Knowles, Alan Oatway and Mike Ritson, who were in Nepal when the earthquake struck and have already helped to raise money for three of the 10 JT schools.
+JT is now trying to raise the additional $10,000 to complete the work by the end of November 2017.